Matt Rutherford Vs. The World

 Finding ways to turn anglers into the guardians of rivers and lakes drives the founder of Recycled Fish

-Artists are to raising awareness about marine debris and the plastic trash choking our oceans and waterways
+Artists are to raising awareness about marine debris and trash choking our waterways